webAutomationLover/google-map-scraper/README.md

 ## Features

-*   Collects local business information from Google Maps search results.
+*   Collects local business information from Google Maps search results with emails.
 *   Supports automatic scrolling to load more results.
 *   Allows you to export collected data in common formats (see Usage).
 *   Easy to use, no complex configuration required.